 The business case artifact provides all the information necessary to determine whether the project is worth investing in.
 It details the expected revenue, expected cost, technical and management plans, and backup data necessary to demonstrate the risks and realism of the plans.
 In large contractual procurements, the business case may be implemented in a full-scale proposal with multiple volumes of information.
-In a small-scale endeavor for a commercial product, it may be implemented in a brief plan with an attached spreadsheet.
+In a smallscale endeavor for a commercial product, it may be implemented in a brief plan with an attached spreadsheet.
 The main purpose is to transform the vision into economic terms so that an organization can make an accurate ROI assessment.
 The financial forecasts are evolutionary, updated with more accurate forecasts as the life cycle progresses.
 Figure 6-4 provides a default outline for a business case.

-- I. Context (domain, market, scope)
+Co ntext (domain, market, scope)

-- II.
-Technical approach
+II.
+Tec chnical approach

-- A. Feature set achievement plan
+Α. Feature set achievement plan

-- B. Quality achievement plan
+В. Quality achievement plan

-- C. Engineering trade-offs and technical risks
+C. Engineering trade-offs and technical risks

-- III.
-Management approach
+III.
+Ma nagement approach

-- A. Schedule and schedule risk assessment
+Α. Schedule and schedule risk assessment

-- B. Objective measures of success
+В. Objective measures of success

-- IV.
-Evolutionary appendixes
+IV.
+Eve olutionary appendixes

-- A. Financial forecast
+Α.

-- 1. Cost estimate
+1. Cost estimate

-- 2. Revenue estimate
+2. Revenue estimate

-- Bases of estimates
+3. Bases of estimates